kanehekili/VideoCut/README.md

 :boom: Will not work on wayland.
 The mpv window behaves strangely

 :boom: libmpv must have version >0.30

+:boom: hevc codecs can be reencoded into an mp4 container but not remuxed - neither remux nor ffmpeg work can "copy" that codec.

 ### Virtualenv or conda
 The fast remux binary doesn't run in a virtual environment, since the ffmpeg libraries used are not available.
 The ffmpeg blob could be used, if it would be on the /usr/bin path on the host system.
 Cross OS binary calls tend be a lot slower that in the native environment - so this software is limited to Linux (native or virtualized)